Cc618/Luigi/doc/textures.rst

 Textures
 ========

-This guide explains how texture and frames work together in Luigi.
+This guide explains how textures and frames work together in Luigi.

 First of all, let's explain what is a texture and a frame :